 And, though it is the largest form of discovery, simply being listed on Google is not enough.
 There are hundreds of different sites that must be updated.
 In a recent study, it was found that only 41.7% of consumers claimed that search engines were their primary tool for discovering local businesses.
 In other words, the vast majority of consumers look on places other than Google to help them discover local businesses.
 If your location information isn’t updated across the internet you’re missing out on customers and sales.

-Here is a quick Checklist Brought to you by Yext to make sure your customers can use your location information to find you:
+Here is a quick checklist, to make sure your customers can use your location information to find you:

 - Get listed everywhere – on average, a customer uses 5 sources when researching purchases.
 You need to understand your presence on top sites like Yahoo!, YP, and MapQuest and your mobile presence on apps, maps, and navigation.